tometoproject/tometo/CONTRIBUTING.md

 cargo fmt
 ```

-(otherwise, our CI will complain for you)

 Please don't annoy anyone to review your pull request, people have limited time,
 and sometimes other things have priorities.

 ## Issue Triage

-Issues on `tometo/issues` have specific labels, which should be mostly self-explanatory,
+Issues on the bug tracker can be for different _trackers_, and have other
-but here's some notes on them anyways:
+configuration options.
+Here's some notes on them:

-- Don't use `Priority: Critical` or preferably even `Priority: High` unless discussed previously
+- Don't set a priority unless you know what you're doing
-- `Epic` refers to an issue that tracks a multitude of other issues, e.g. a large feature
+- The `Epic` tracker refers to issues that track a multitude of other issues,
-- The `Status:` labels can be assigned using the [issue board](https://marisa.cloud/tometo/issues/boards)
+  e.g. for a large feature

 [discord]: https://discord.gg/xqTEcaw